 - The UK Statistics Authority is an independent body operating at arm’s length from government as a non-ministerial department, directly accountable to Parliament.
 It was established on 1 April 2008 by the Statistics and Registration Service Act 2007.

 - One of the Authority’s main functions is to provide independent regulation of all official statistics produced in the UK.

 - The Authority’s primary statutory power, as regulator, is to confer or remove the National Statistics designation.

 - National Statistics status is only granted to those official statistics that meet the highest standards of trustworthiness, quality and public value, as demonstrated during an independent Assessment by the Authority’s regulator function.

 - The Authority removed the National Statistics status from the CPIH in August 2014.
 For more information, please visit: https://www.statisticsauthority.gov.uk/correspondence/consumer-price-indices-including-housing-costs-cpih-indicator/

-- Since the beginning of 2014, the Authority’s regulatory function has removed the National Statistics designation on 20 occasions.
+- Since the beginning of 2014, the Authority’s regulatory function has removed the National Statistics designation on twenty occasions.
 Seven of these de-designations have involved ONS statistics, six of them economic outputs.
 Major economic outputs which have been de-designated include trade statistics, CPIH, construction output, and construction prices.
-A full list of de-designations is published on the UK Statistics Authority’s website at: https://www.statisticsauthority.gov.uk/monitoring-and-assessment/assessment/register-of-de-designations/
+A full list of de-designations is published at: https://www.statisticsauthority.gov.uk/osr/what-we-do/assessment/register-of-de-designations/